rohit-lakhanpal/jira-dotnet-integration/README.md

 This project is not endorsed or supported by Atlassian but is developed with ♥ by Panviva.

+It is currently tagged as a beta release & has a lot of scope for improvement.
+We'd appreciate any community engagement/comments/feedback.

 To install Jira .NET Integration (jira-dotnet-integration), run the following command in the Package Manager Console:

 ### Commands